faradayio/numbers/_posts/2012-06-19-how-to-write-a-great-http-api-client.markdown

     end
 {% endhighlight %}

-Then it hands out executes each query to workers in the pool:
+Then it hands out each query to workers in the pool:

 {% highlight ruby %}
     queries.each do |query|